KamranZadeh/ProgrammingInCSharpCourse/README.md

 # ProgrammingInCSharpCourse
-This course leading by Nurlan Valizada is Full-Stack Development starting from Back-End(C#).
+This course leading by Nurlan Valizada is Full-Stack Development course starting from Back-End(C#).